 The accident I had when I was ten was something which changed the way I saw things.
 Being in a wheelchair, however briefly, showed me the divide which many people saw between who they were, and who I was.
 This essay was an attempt to see how the accident changed me into the person I was.
 I believe that, ultimately, the accident shook my confidence that eventually I would manage to become equal to my peers, and was the start of a series of events which convinced me to stop trying.

-This is obviously the bare bones of an essay, but hopefully, you will be able to see how the reflective essay could work.
+This is obviously the bare bones of an essay, but hopefully, you can see how the reflective essay could work.
+If you need more comprehensive examples or guidance, consider looking to buy an essay that demonstrates effective reflective writing techniques.